How to Avoid Common Mistakes in Crypto Investing

 10. Panic Selling During Market Dips

-Mistake: Selling assets during value drops out of panic state, locking in losses instead of waiting for price rebound.
+Mistake: Selling assets during value drops out of panic state, locking in losses instead of waiting for value rebound.
 Why It’s a Problem: Crypto markets are volatile, but historical trends show recoveries after dips (e.g., Ethereum’s rise from $1,000 in 2022 to $4,000 in 2026).
 How to Avoid:

 -